Two years ago today, I walked out of a courtroom and made the saddest drive to Nashville that I have ever made.

 I don’t know how many of you have lost someone to suicide, but I can tell you that the grief has a whole different flavor when someone takes themselves out.

 Even now, I can barely bring myself to say it.
 It’s the news you never hope to get, and when you do get it, you are stunned—at least it was that way for me—and I will never forget that day for as long as I live.
 It was the longest day of my life and the worst day of Kyra’s.
 I was working when I got a text from my friend Kara saying she had heard that Erik had committed suicide.
 I immediately brushed it off, because I knew that he would never, ever do that.
 So I continued to work on the things I was finishing up.
 She texted again and said she had been wrong—that it wasn’t Erik at all—it was Erik’s boss.

 That’s what got my attention.
 Erik didn’t have a boss.

 When your best friend lives 5 hours away, you have very few details to go on when something tragic happens.

 I don’t claim to know why people exit the way they do.

-As I look back, I see all the signs and wish so much that I had paid more attention to that nagging feeling I had when I last saw him in December 2014.
-I had gone to Nashville with a broken heart and he and Kyra wanted to take care of me and give me a nice, stress-free weekend away.
+As I look back, I see all the signs.
+I wish so much that I had paid more attention to that nagging feeling I had when I last saw him in December 2014.
+I had gone to Nashville with a broken heart and he and Kyra wanted to take care of me.
+They wanted to give me a nice, stress-free weekend away.
 It was also a time to celebrate mine and Kyra’s birthdays, as we are both December babies.
-They did what they set out to do: they nurtured me, took me to dinner and made sure I ate, drove me to the Opryland Hotel to look at the Christmas lights, and lovingly tucked me in at the end of the night.
+They did what they set out to do.
+They nurtured me, took me to dinner and made sure I ate.
+We drove to the Opryland Hotel to look at the Christmas lights and they lovingly tucked me in at the end of the night.